programmableinfrastructure/p24e.io/_guides/service-discovery/traefik.md

 ## Overview

 **Components:** [Docker](/tech/docker/), [Træfik](/tech/traefik/)
-* Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications, whether on laptops, data center VMs, or the cloud.
+* Docker to run the services.
-* Træfɪk is a HTTP reverse proxy and load balancer made to deploy microservices it's configuration is managed automatically and dynamically.
+* Træfɪk will automatically configure it's frontend and backend configuration based on labels assigned to the docker containers.
+Other ways of configuring Træfɪk are available (Mesos/Marathon, Consul, Etcd, Rest API, file), but aren't covered here.

 ---